hellowac/mapnik-wiki-zh-cn/UbuntuInstallation.md

 # Installing Mapnik on Ubuntu

-For all versions of Ubuntu make sure you are up to date before starting to install:
+For all versions of Ubuntu it is a good idea to be fully up to date before starting:

 ```sh
     sudo apt-get update